The first public performance as a soloist with Percussion Ensemble of Mark Pekarsky took place in The Central House of Artist in 1982 in Moscow .

 Sergey Letov participated in happenings and performances of Moscow conceptualists - Collective Actions, later with Andrei Monastyrsky, and TOTART since 1984, with Rea Nikonova since 1995, played at many art exhibitions in the galleries in Moscow, Bremen, Berlin, Smolensk.

-Sergey Letov performed also with modern poets and writers: Nina Iskrenko, Dmitry Alexandrovich Prigov, Lev Rubinstein, Nina Sadur, Andrei Bitov, Vyacheslav Kupriyanov, Sergey Birjukow, Anna Alchuk, Vladimir Druk, Tatiana Scherbina, Nikolay Baitov and Svetlana Litvak, Yulia Skorodumova, Elena Katsiuba, Liudmila Hodynskaia, Erkki Lappalainen (Finland-Sweden), Marina Kniazeva, Lesya Tyshkovska, Anna Goncharova, Yulia Mamocheva, Dmitry Vodennikov, Marina Vatutina.
-In a duo with Alexander Alexandrov he participated in the international festival MILANOPOESIA-91 (Italy).
+Sergey Letov performed also with modern poets and writers: Nina Iskrenko, Dmitry Alexandrovich Prigov, Lev Rubinstein, Nina Sadur, Andrei Bitov, Vyacheslav Kupriyanov, Sergey Birjukow, Anna Alchuk, Vladimir Druk, Tatiana Scherbina, Nikolay Baitov and Svetlana Litvak, Yulia Skorodumova, Elena Katsiuba, Liudmila Hodynskaia, Erkki Lappalainen (Finland-Sweden), Marina Kniazeva, Lesya Tyshkovska, Anna Goncharova, Yulia Mamocheva, Dmitry Vodennikov, Maria Vatutina, Yury Tatarenko.
+I. In a duo with Alexander Alexandrov he participated in the international festival MILANOPOESIA-91 (Italy).
 Solo in the videoproject by Vladimir Kupreyanov at ART ATHINA-2007 (Athens, Greece).

 Since 2002 Sergey Letov plays in Saxophone Quartet (or sometimes trio) Russian Sax Mafia (tours over Russia, Germany, Lithuania, Great Britain).